Why Use a Change Coach?

 A Change Coach is a quick and cost-effective way to ensure that the people-side of change is well managed while building the change leadership capability of those involved.
 Well managed change has been shown to increase the achievement of project objectives x6 over poorly implemented changes.
 Faster, on-time and smoother with increased change acceptance, adoption and sustainment.

-The Change Lead does the hands-on work of meeting with the impacted Department Managers, leading their Change Champion Network meetings, facilitating employee problem solving sessions and more.
-The Coach provides key guidelines, tips and suggestions on what to expect and how to manage potential issues.
+With a Change Coach, internal change sponsors, leads and advisors do the hands-on work of assessing the impact of changes, meeting with stakeholders, planning the communication and engagement activities, leading Change Champion Network meetings, facilitating employee problem solving sessions and more.
+The Coach provides helpful guidelines, tips and suggestions on what to expect and how to manage potential issues.